Co-dfns/Co-dfns/README.md

 The path to your Visual Studio installation.
 Make sure that you have installed the C++ compiler.

+### AF∆PREFIX

+    AF∆PREFIX←'/usr/local'

+This path should point to the prefix for your ArrayFire installation on Linux/Mac.

 ### VERSION

     Major Minor Patch ← VERSION